Visas and immigration - Fellowships

 Once you have been selected for a Chevening Fellowship, you will receive tailored immigration advice, depending on the course content and your intended activities in the UK.
 You will be provided with full details of how to apply for your UK visa in line with the immigration rules at the time.
 This may include sponsorship by the host institution or other appropriate visa routes.

-It is very important that you follow the advice given by the team, if you chose another visa route which we haven’t recommended, we will not be able to help if you encounter any issues at the UK border.
+It is very important that you follow the advice given by the team.
+If you choose another visa route which we haven’t recommended, we will not be able to help if you encounter any issues at the UK border.

 Your fellowship award package includes reimbursement of your UK visa application fee.
 This will be paid to you on arrival to the UK and will be the advertised fee as listed on the UK Visa and Immigration website at the time of the issuance of visa guidance.